mtlynch/mtlynch.io/_posts/2017-08-06-sia-nextcloud.md

 # Requirements

 This guide is aimed at **intermediate users**.
-Sia's integration with Nextcloud is still very flaky as of this writing, so if you don't have any experience with Docker containers or virtual machines or you're not comfortable using the command line, it will be difficult for you to follow this guide.
+If you don't have any experience with Docker containers or virtual machines or you're not comfortable using the command line, it will be difficult for you to follow this guide.

 {% include image.html file="bad-time.png" alt="You're gonna have a bad time" max_width="597px" class="align-center" %}